cunicu/cunicu/docs/Proxying.md

 # Proxying

-ɯice implements multiple ways of running an ICE agent alongside Wireguard on the same UDP ports.
+ɯice implements multiple ways of running an ICE agent alongside WireGuard on the same UDP ports.

-## Kernel Wireguard module
+## Kernel WireGuard module

 ### User-space

 For each WG peer a new local UDP socket is opened. ɯice will update the endpoint address of the peer to this the local address of the new sockets.

-Wireguard traffic is proxied by ɯice between the local UDP and the ICE socket.
+WireGuard traffic is proxied by ɯice between the local UDP and the ICE socket.

 ### RAW Sockets + BPF filter (Kernel)